austinkao91/capstone-project/README.md

 [Details][phase-three]

-### Phase 4: Tag feature (1 day)
+### Phase 4: Tag feature/Recommended Restaurants (1 day)

 Tags have a tagging id and a description.
 Taggings have many tags, restaurants have many taggings.
 JSON API should be able to return all tags and return all restaurants for a given tag.
 Nested under tag index, which is nested.
 JSON API should be nested underneath the restaurant tags.
+Home page will be created which contains a list of recommended restaurants and a navigation bar.
+For now, the recommended restaurants will simply reflect the highest rated restaurants in the area.
+The search form will simply reflect the recommended restaurants by text matching.
+For now, it will only sort by highest ratings.

 [Details][phase-four]

-### Phase 5: Search feature (2 day)
+### Phase 5a: Map feature (2 day)

  The map component should look to the restaurant store and make queries to determine which restaurants to show.
 Using the google maps api and google places api, we can take the street addresses and display the location on the map.
 We can then filter shown restaurants by matching the location text and tag text in the search bar.

 [Details][phase-five]